This 1949 Mercury Coupe EV was unveiled at the SEMA show in Las Vegas and continues to impress it’s onlookers with it’s pseudo V8…

 Not too shabby for something that weighs in at 3,500–4,000 lb (1,600–1,800 kg).

-The complete engineering exercise was completed in synergy with Stealth EV and runs on all-season high-performance Goodyear Eagle RS-A tyres.
+The innovative engineering exercise was created in synergy with Stealth EV and runs on all-season high-performance Goodyear Eagle RS-A tyres.

 ICON lead designer Jonathan Ward explained: